HomeUpdated to 2025 tax year

 Federal income tax is governed by the Canada Income Tax Act, while Ontario income tax is governed by the Ontario Taxation Act, 2007.
 Both Acts are supported by regulations.
 In addition, Canada has international tax treaties with other countries, which have the force of law.

-For the general public, the CRA also provides numerous guides, pamphlets, information circulars, and online resources.
-These materials are based on the same legal sources and are generally reliable for use in a tax clinic, but they are also not binding on courts or the CRA.[4]
+For the general public, the CRA issues numerous guides, pamphlets, information circulars, and online resources.
+These materials are generally reliable for use in a tax clinic, but they also are not binding on courts or the CRA.[3]

 Potentially useful Tax Folios for low to moderate income individuals include: